FX-inator/FX-inator/README.md

-- 👋 Hi, I’m @FX-inator.
+- 👋 Hi, I’m @FX-inator (YiY).
 - 👀 I’m interested in a lot of things.
-- 🌱 I’m currently learning a new thing.
+- 🌱 I’m currently learning new things.
-- 💞️ I’m looking to collaborate on pretty much anything innovative.
+- 💞️ I’m looking to collaborate on anything innovative.
-- 📫 How to reach me through email.
+- 📫 How to reach me: Email *Yif*.

 <!---
 FX-inator/FX-inator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.